-In Wyoming and Colorado there are four main species that you will see.
-Broad-tailed (Selasphorus platycercus) and Rufous (Selasphorous rufus) Hummingbirds are the most common you will probably see.
-Less common species are the Calliope (Selasphorus calliope) and Black-chinned (Archilochus alexandri) Hummingbirds.
+In Colorado, Utah, and Wyoming there are four species of hummingbirds that people regularly see.
+Broad-tailed (Selasphorus platycercus) and Rufous (Selasphorous rufus) hummingbirds are the most common you will probably see.
+Less common species are the Calliope (Selasphorus calliope) and Black-chinned (Archilochus alexandri) hummingbirds.

 Adult Broad-tailed Hummingbird males have a gorget (throat) of magenta.
 People sometimes identify them as Ruby-throated Hummingbirds (Archilocus colubris), but they do not normally pass through our states, and it’s far more likely you’re seeing a Broad-tailed.
 Broad-tailed males are the ones making the buzzing/whistling sound when they fly.
 The sound is produced by their pointy P10 feather, the first and longest feather on each wing.
 Adult Rufous males have a bright orange gorget, and are usually the most aggressive at feeders.
 Adult Black-chinned males have a deep purple gorget, and adult Calliope males are unmistakable with their gorget of purple/reddish streaks that resemble a beard.
 Females and hatch-year males of all these species are virtually indistinguishable (which is why we take precise measurements for our research), but a keen eye may notice the shorter tails of Calliopes.
 (See photos below)